edwinb/Idris2-boot/docs/tutorial/typesfuns.rst

     getLine : IO String

-A number of other I/O operations are defined in the prelude, for example for reading and writing files, including:
+A number of other I/O operations are available.
+For example, by adding ``import System.File`` to your program, you get access to functions for for reading and writing files, including:

 .. code-block:: idris